JAForbes/jason/readme.md

 There has been no attempt to cover the entire JSON spec, just my own personal use case.

-But if you just want to throw arrays of non-nested objects, it should work fine.
+But if you just want to throw arrays of non-nested object at its, it should work fine.